m-habib/Bank-Simulator/README.md

     An ATM can perform one transaction every 100msec.
 Each ATM receives the transactions in a file given by the user.

   - The Bank:
-    The bank charges a commission from the non-VIP accounts every 3 seconds.
+    The bank charges its non-VIP accounts a commission every 3 seconds.
     The commission is at a random rate in the range of 2%-4%.
     An ATM can't open a new account at the same time as the bank charges the commission.